-Throwing waste on the ground is like give it to a fish to eat!
+Throwing trash on the ground is equivalent to giving to a fish to eat!

-The next time you go to the beach, watch the sand or pebbles you step on.
-Don't you see all these cigarette butts, these pieces of paper, these plastic bags, or even these glass or plastic bottles?
+The next time you go to the beach, pay attention to the sand you are walking on.
+What do you see?
+Cigarette butts, paper, plastic bags, glass, or plastic bottles?

-The UN has said that in 2021, 17 tonnes of plastics are dumped into the oceans every minute. or between 9 and 12 million tonnes per year.
+The UN reported that in 2021, 17 tons of plastic was dumped into the oceans each minute, which is equivalent to 9 to 12 million tons per year!

-There are actually over 150 million tonnes of plastics in the oceans, if this continues they will contain more plastics than fish by 2050; 750 million tonnes.
-Not to mention that this is a material that takes between 100 and 400 years to disappear!
+There are actually over 150 million tons of plastics in the oceans, if this rate of pollution continues there will be more plastic than fish in the ocean by 2050; 750 million tons.
+Not to mention that this material takes between 100 and 400 years to degrade!

-BEFORE THROWING WASTE ON THE GROUND, THINK OF THE CONSEQUENCES!
+BEFORE THROWING TRASH ON THE GROUND, THINK OF THE CONSEQUENCES!